Damjan-Kalajdzievski/rsLoRA_Blog/README.md

 As large language models (LLMs) have become increasingly compute and memory intensive, parameter-efficient fine-tuning (PEFT) methods are now a common strategy to fine-tune LLMs.
 One of the most popular PEFT methods, which many other PEFT methods are based off of, is the method of [Low-Rank Adaptation (LoRA)](https://huggingface.co/papers/2106.09685).
 LoRA works by fixing the original pre-trained model parameters, and adds trainable low-rank “adapters” to selected layers for fine-tuning.

-One of the big findings of the original LoRA work was that fine-tuning with very low adapter rank (i.e. 4 to 32) could perform well, and that this performance did not improve further with increasing rank.
-However, it turns out that this saturation of performance with very low-rank, is not primarily due to a very low intrinsic-dimensionality of the learning manifold, but rather was since learning with LoRA outside of very low adapter ranks was unknowingly stunted.
+One of the important findings of the original LoRA work was that fine-tuning with very low adapter rank (i.e. 4 to 32) could perform well, and that this performance did not improve further with increasing rank.
+However, it turns out that this saturation of performance with very low rank is not primarily due to a very low intrinsic dimensionality of the learning manifold, but rather, it stems from the stunted learning of LoRA outside of very low adapter ranks.

 The method [Rank-Stabilized LoRA (rsLoRA)](https://huggingface.co/papers/2312.03732) proves that this limitation with LoRA existed, and that it can be corrected for by a simply dividing LoRA adapters by the square root of their rank.